uccross/skyhookdm-pythonclient/README.md

     * getRoot(): returns the highest level of the RootNode.

-    * getSchema(): returns the schema string in Json which describes the logical layout of the file, such as TTree, TBranch, RootDirectory.
+    * getSchema(): returns a python dictionary which describes the logical layout of the file, such as TTree, TBranch, RootDirectory.

 * RootNode: